gshubhamk/ds200-module4/README.md

 <img src="plots/faculties_scatter0.png?raw=true"/>

  - From the first plot we can easily notice that older IITs have more number of faculties than the newer ones.
  - Second plot shows the correlation between sanctioned strength and faculties in position.
-The variation is quite linear.
+And here, one can verify that the variation is quite linear.
 ## References
 ---
 [1] [Institute-wise Sanctioned Strength and Vacancy Position in Indian Institutes of Technology (IITs) as on 09 December, 2019 (From: Ministry of Human Resource Development)](https://data.gov.in/resources/institute-wise-sanctioned-strength-and-vacancy-position-indian-institutes-technology-iits) \